takenet/blip-docs/source/includes/en/sdks/csharp/message-types.md

 }
 ```
 **Important:**
-- Before to send a payment request you must enable the PagSeguro payment channel for your chatbot on **BLiP Portal**.
+- Before to send a payment request you must enable the PagSeguro payment channel for your chatbot on **Blip Portal**.

 When PagSeguro payment channel receive a payment request it send a link to the client.
 If the client finalize or cancel the payment a message of InvoiceStatus type will be delivered to your chatbot.
 To receive this message your chatbot must have a *Receiver* for `application/vnd.lime.invoice-status+json` MediaType registered on `application.json`, as follow: